weiish/portfolio-website-react/README.md

 All data about the portfolio projects are pulled from the database, to make it easier to make additions in the future.

-#Demo
+# Demo

-Please check out the live portfolio at shixwei.com
+Please check out the live portfolio at www.shixwei.com